NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Browse_Data.md

 Clicking on a case will open the details panel.
 Data in this panel is broken down into multiple sections depending on the entity type.
 The main sections are:

 * Actions: actions that can be performed relating the entity.
-Includes downloading the metadata (JSON or TSV) or experiment file pertaining to the entity.
+This includes downloading the metadata (JSON or TSV) or submittable data file pertaining to the entity.
 * Summary: IDs and system properties associated with the entity.
 * Details: properties of the entity (not associated with cases).
 * Hierarchy or Related Entities: list of associated entities.